 Don’t Forget About Refinance Fees

-Unfortunately, refinances aren’t a free ride.
+Unfortunately, refinances aren’t free rides.
 In fact, they can actually be pretty pricey.
 Some fees you may encounter are application fees, appraisal fees, origination fees, and closing costs.
 You want to account for this when deciding if refinancing your mortgage makes sense.

 Do You Have Patience?

 The refinance process usually takes anywhere from 30 days to 45 days.
-However it can be longer or shorter than that depending on your specific refinance.
-You will need to put in time and effort to get a refinance done.
+However, it can be longer or shorter than that depending on your specific refinance.
+You will need to put in the time and effort to get a refinance done.
 You want to make sure you are ready to dedicate what you need when you refinance your mortgage.
+You can learn more in our article discussing how long it takes for a mortgage refinance.

 Just as there are reasons to refinance your home, there are reasons that you shouldn’t.
 It is also important to make sure that you have the right intentions when you refinance your mortgage.
 In fact, there are quite a few bad reasons to get a mortgage refinance.
 There can be some downsides associated with refinancing your home.

 You need to keep in mind the fact that you are transferring an unsecured debt like credit debt into a debt that is now tied to collateral.
 If you were unable to pay off your unsecured debt, you didn’t run the risk of losing anything like a car or a home.
 A collateral loan is a different story.
-In this set up, if you do not pay what you owe then you will lose something as collateral.
-In this case it would be the home now.
+In this setup, if you do not pay what you owe then you will lose something as collateral.
+In this case, it would be the home now.
+Learn more in our blog post discussing debt consolidation vs credit repair.

 Get a Longer Loan